 Last month’s article on succession planning led to several questions around hiring and incentivising a new Managing Director.

-What comes first – the MD or the strateggy?
+What comes first – the Managing Director or the strateggy?

 Tough call.
 You can either undertake strategic planning and then hire an individual with the skills and experience to achieve the prescribed goals and vision.
 Or you can recruit the MD and get the benefit of fresh thinking and additional firepower at subsequent strategy sessions.
 I prefer the former but am currently advising a client to do the latter.

 How much is enough?
 While every situation is different I suggest starting from the standard base salary + performance bonus of up to 50% of base + equity.
 The Managing Director should have full P&L responsibility so consider linking the bonus to budgeted net profit.
 Achievement of 80% of the net profit triggers the bonus payment – below 80% and any payment is completely at the Board’s discretion.
 For achievement in excess of budgeted net profit you may want to implement a second tier bonus.
 An example would be paying 5% of net profit out as a bonus from 80% to 100% of budgeted net profit and then, say,7% of net profit paid out for anything achieved over and above the budgeted net profit.

 Such a method obviously requires a robust and formalised budgeting process at the start of each financial year (not a bad thing).

 Over the years I’ve seen many hours wasted negotiating equity plans prior to an individual starting.
 Pointless!
 In reality the Company only has an informed hunch of how successful the new MD will be.
 Similarly the MD has little idea of the true worth of the organisation – even a generous % of not much is not very much.